-The psychological & psychotherapeutic market in Romania has developed during the last years, although themselves the service providers don’t pretty much have any clue on how to promote their services.
-I know the situation is different around the world.
-Therefore, my suggestions won’t be limited to Romania, but applicable all around the world.
+The psychological & psychotherapeutic market in Romania has developed during the last years, although the service providers don’t pretty much have any clue on how to promote their services.
+However, I know the situation is different around the world.
+Therefore, my suggestions won’t be limited to Romania but applicable worldwide.

-First of all, stay away from any service providers who are deeply in love with one specific method or type of psychotherapy.
-A good psychologist, even if (s)he is specialized in one particular form or method of intervention, must know different and alternative approaches and must be able to provide reasons for why (s)he picked it.
+First, stay away from service providers who are deeply in love with one specific method or type of psychotherapy.
+A good psychologist, even if (s)he is specialized in one particular form or method of intervention, must know different and alternative approaches and be able to provide reasons for why (s)he picked it.
 That is, (s)he can offer argued opinions on differences between the approaches (s)he studied and must be able to say why (s)he chose a particular specialization.
-Also, (s)he must be able to tell you about what kind of problems their specialization works better on.
-Considering different types of problems, there are different types of suitable approaches.
+Also, (s)he must be able to tell you about what problems their specialization works better on.
+Considering different types of issues, there are different types of suitable approaches.

 For example, for troubles in childhood that affect the present life of the client, short-term therapy will not do.
-It might work: psychoanalysis, transactional analysis, psychodrama, hypnosis, cognitive-behavioral approach.
-It might provide fewer effects: neuro-linguistic programming or Jungian psychotherapy.
+On the other hand, it might work: psychoanalysis, transactional analysis, psychodrama, hypnosis, and cognitive-behavioral approach.
+On the other hand, it might provide fewer effects: neuro-linguistic programming or Jungian psychotherapy.

-So a good services provider must tell you what type of problems does what (s)he’s good at solves.
-(S)he might even give you examples of types of problems which he solved of a certain kind.
-The worst kind of answer that you could get is “this works for everything and with anyone” or “I haven’t tried other methods”.
+So a good services provider must tell you what type of problems does what (s)he’s good at solving.
+(S)he might even give you examples of types of issues that he solved of a certain kind.
+The worst kind of answer that you could get is, “this works for everything and with anyone”, or “I haven’t tried other methods”.
 If you hear this, just say hello and walk on by.

-Another thing which you should pay attention to is whether while talking to him/her, (s)he interrupts you.
+Another thing you should pay attention to is whether he interrupts you while talking to him/her, (s)he interrupts you.
 A good psychologist must have the ability to listen first, especially while talking to a potential client, and not cut him/her off while (s)he tries to put questions.
-A psychologist must, before all, have respect for the client’s inner reality, beliefs and values.
-That’s why a good psychologist will not approve or disapprove in any manner and in neither case will it emit judgments upon a client’s saying without prior understanding of their inner world.
-A client does not need to get the psychologist’s approval, but understanding.
+Before all, a psychologist must respect the client’s inner reality, beliefs, and values.
+That’s why a good psychologist will not approve or disapprove.
+In neither case will it emit judgments upon a client’s saying without prior understanding of their inner world.
+A client does not need to get the psychologist’s approval but understanding.
 The experience of a psychologist does NOT determine their quality as a professional.
-One can be 30 years of experience and not have basic listening skills and one can have 1 year of experience and have a lot of interpersonal skills.
-The quality of the service provided does not depend upon the experience but upon the personality.
+One can have 30 years of experience and not have basic listening skills; one can have 1 year of experience and a lot of interpersonal skills.
+The quality of the service provided does not depend upon the expertise or experience but upon the personality.
 Remember that before passing any judgment on psychotherapists or psychologists.

-For example, if you believe that UFOs are driven by aliens, I myself would think you’re talking bananas, but that is my own opinion and I am not a psychologist.
+For example, if you believe that UFOs are driven by aliens, I would think you’re talking bananas, but that is my own opinion, and I am not a psychologist.
 But a service provider in this field is not allowed to pass any form of judgment, no matter how silly your belief might seem to them.
-It is your belief and you are entitled to any belief you desire, consciously or unconsciously.
-The psychologist must accept it as part of your model of the world, listen to your opinions and respect them, no matter how different they are from their perception.
+It is your belief, and you are entitled to any belief you desire, consciously or unconsciously.
+However, the psychologist must accept it as part of your model of the world, listen to your opinions and respect them, no matter how different they are from their perception.

-Ask the psychologist on which criteria does (s)he determine the number of sessions necessary for a certain type of problem and how (s)he structures his/her time during the therapy and during each session.
+Ask the psychologist on which criteria (s)he determines the number of sessions necessary for a specific type of problem and how (s)he structures his/her time during the therapy and each session.
 A good service provider must be able to convince you that (s)he has a strategy that has been proven to work.

-Ask the psychologist of any potential challenges (s)he has met during his/her career, especially in confrontation with a certain ethical aspect from the psychologist’s deontological code.
-If (s)he says (s)he has never had challenges it is because:
+Ask the psychologist about any potential challenges (s)he has met during his/her career, especially in confrontation with a particular ethical aspect from the psychologist’s deontological code.
+If (s)he says (s)he has never had challenges, it is because:

 a) (s)he’s lying